 The Board meets at least six times a year and is appointed by its members.
 All Digital Xtra Fund trustee positions are voluntary.

 David McNeill is the Digital Director for Scottish Council of Voluntary Organisations (SCVO) who he joined from Young Scot where he had been Partnerships & Innovation Director (Depute Chief Executive).
 Previously, David was a Senior Consultant with Rocket Science UK.
-David is currently a Trustee of the Voluntary Action Fund and Recharge, a youth work project in East Lothian.
+David is also a Trustee of Recharge, a youth work project in East Lothian.

 Gina Wilson is Head of Strategy at Children and Young People’s Commissioner Scotland.
 Previous to this, Gina held roles as Head of Innovation & Partnerships at College Development Network and Development Manager at Carnegie UK Trust where she led on digital inclusion initiatives for young people.
 Gina has worked across the third sector in programme development, grant giving and public affairs.